 10. Fifty Percent Increase In Your Partner’s Blood Volume

 During pregnancy, your partner’s body undergoes a lot of changes to accommodate your growing baby.
 The increase in blood circulation is one such thing.
-The blood volume increases
+The blood volume increases to about 50 percent when your partner gets pregnant.
+The swelling, varicose veins, and pain during pregnancy can be attributed to this.

 11. Traumatic Experiences Affect The Baby